Functional Tucker approximation using Chebyshev interpolation: Numerical Results

 \section{Numerical Results}

-In this section, we present numerical experiments to compare Chebfun3F and Chebfun3. \footnote{The Matlab code to reproduce these results is available from \texttt{https://github.com/cstroessner/Chebfun3F}.} The main focus lies on the number of function evaluations required to compute the approximation in Tucker format~\eqref{eq:FunctionalTuckerFormat}.
+In this section, we present numerical experiments\footnote{The MATLAB code to reproduce these results is available from \texttt{https://github.com/cstroessner/Chebfun3F}.} to compare Chebfun3F and Chebfun3.
+The main focus lies on the number of function evaluations required to compute the approximation in Tucker format~\eqref{eq:FunctionalTuckerFormat}.
 Unless mentioned otherwise the tolerance for the ACA and the accuracy check are initially set close to machine precision.